What is saw palmetto?

-Saw palmetto berries contain the plant’s active ingredients, which are fatty acids.
+Saw palmetto is a type of palm tree that grows in the southeastern United States.
+Its berries contain the plant’s active ingredients, which are fatty acids (fats).
 The plant’s berries can be made into tea.
 Saw palmetto is also available as tablets, capsules, and a liquid extract.
-(See also Overview of Dietary Supplements Overview of Dietary Supplements Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more .)

 Women taking hormone therapy should consult their doctor before they take saw palmetto.
-Saw palmetto may interact with estrogen therapy and oral contraceptives and may decrease warfarin's blood clot–preventing effects.
+Saw palmetto may interact with estrogen therapy and oral contraceptives and decrease their effectiveness.
+Saw palmetto may also interact with warfarin, anticoagulants, and antiplatelet drugs and result in bleeding.